 We’ll also feature new Show Orlando content on our website monthly.

-This is a new fortnightly advice column in which Orlando helps you deal with your animal–human dilemmas.
+This is a monthly advice column in which Orlando helps you deal with your animal–human dilemmas.
 If you are a pet with a paw-sitively dreadful ‘owner’ problem, or vice versa, Orlando has solutions and a (mostly) sympathetic ear.
 He has years of experience resolving cat-astrophes and dealing with fur-midable opponents, as well as qualifications in both human and animal psychology from Purr-ham University.

 We invite you, our readers and Autumn Voices members, to email your (lighthearted, real or imaginary) pet problems to Orlando to resolve.
 Nothing too tricky remember, he sleeps a LOT.